theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 Figure 1 shows how the overall number of 20,692 dwindles to 7390:

-1. Almost 4,000 URLs are not CSVs and link to other files or just web pages.
+1. Almost 4,000 URLs are not CSVs and link to other files, web pages or resolve in some download link.
+Some of them may be valid, but many links don't work, for example [http://www.roh.nhs.uk/EasySiteWeb/GatewayLink.aspx?alId=1763](http://www.roh.nhs.uk/EasySiteWeb/GatewayLink.aspx?alId=1763).
 2. Of the URLs that do end in `.csv`, around 4,000 yield an error.
 For example, some files that detail the [Crossrail Spend 2013](http://www.crossrail.co.uk/assets/library/document/c/original/crossrail_payments_period_13_2012-13.csv) are no longer available.
 3. Even if the CSV exists, it loses some of its value if we cannot read it automatically.
 Standards are hence important.
 An example of what did **not** get parsed is below.
 The first line is the title and the second one is empty.
    [http://www.royalwolverhamptonhospitals.nhs.uk/files/mth%206%20september%202013%20(3).csv](http://www.royalwolverhamptonhospitals.nhs.uk/files/mth%206%20september%202013%20(3).csv)